cesaro/dpu-cav18-exp/doc/3-section-6.1.md

 ### Benchmarks

-All the input files for the benchmarks are stored in the `benchmarks` directory.
+All the input files for the benchmarks are stored in the `benchmarks/` directory.

 | Instance   | Benchmark                      | Parameters